JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

 As we can see, it's a pretty simple endpoint.
-The only thing of note is the [guard](https://docs.nestjs.com/guards 'NestJS Guards') we are using (**local-auth.guard.ts**) and the skip decorator (**skipAuth.decorator.ts**).
+The only thing of note is the [guard](https://docs.nestjs.com/guards 'NestJS Guards') we're using (**local-auth.guard.ts**) and the skip decorator (**skipAuth.decorator.ts**).
 Other than those, we just call the service to get a JWT, IF the user passes the guard.
-Speaking of, we are now building our auth guards.
+Speaking of, we're now building our auth guards.
 First thing is to install [passport](https://docs.nestjs.com/recipes/passport 'NestJS Passport Integration') for nestjs:

 ```bash
 npm i @nestjs/passport passport passport-local